 Our unwavering commitment to our data-driven investment and franchise management philosophy ensures that we only provide our investors with world-class franchise investment opportunities.

-At FranShares, we will never charge fees.
-We invest alongside our investors in every fund, generally 20%.
+At FranShares, we invest alongside our investors in every fund.
 This means we only make money when you make money, so we take franchise selection seriously.

 Source the bestfranchise opportunities

 We review hundreds offranchise opportunities, but less than 1% meet our investment criteria.
 We look for franchise opportunities in recession resistant industries with a strong track record of success.

 At FranShares, we buy our franchises in bulk.
 This buying power ensures that we’re also getting the best franchise valuations while enjoying franchise fee savings of 32% on average.

 Conduct rigorousdue diligence